CBICA/CaPTk2.0/README.md

 ## Downloads

 Since this integration is still a work in progress, we currently do not provide any binaries of CaPTk2 for any platform.
-If you are looking for CaPTk please go here[link].
+If you are looking for CaPTk please go [here](https://github.com/CBICA/CaPTk).

 However, you can download and build CaPTk2 from sources as per the build instructions here[link to developer guide].